agajews/furry-chainsaw/CONTRIBUTING.md

 Please be courteous to others and thoughtful before sharing potentially hurtful opinions.

 ## Recognition
-At the start of each new release of Furry Chainsaw, all contributors who submitted accepted pull requests to this repository will be recognized in a CONTRIBUTORS.md file.
+At the start of each new release of The Bridge, all contributors who submitted accepted pull requests to this repository will be recognized in a CONTRIBUTORS.md file.

 ## Where can I ask for help?
 Ask for help on slack, in a github issue, or send any core dev an email (our addresses are in our profiles).
 We're always happy to answer any questions you may have.